elkogerville/MSG_Nbody/README.md

 positions, velocities = shift_2_com_frame(positions, velocities, gxy1_mass, galaxy_idx=0)
 ```

-To display a simulation snapshot at a timestep $t$, use the [display_galaxies](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L83) method.
+To display a simulation snapshot at a timestep $t$, use the [display_galaxies](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L83) function.
 Keep in mind that if every 10 timesteps are saved, the total number of snapshots available to plot is the number of timesteps divided by snapshot_save_rate.
 ```python
 timestep = 300
 display_galaxies(positions, timestep, sort=True, scale=30)
 ```

-Alternatively, a 3x3 grid plot showing 9 timesteps can be plotted with the [plot_3x3grid](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L867) method.
+Alternatively, a 3x3 grid plot showing 9 timesteps can be plotted with the [plot_3x3grid](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L867) function.
 ```python
 # plot x,y projection
 t = [50, 230, 260, 300, 400, 500, 700, 800, 900]
 plot_grid3x3(positions, t, [0,1], sort=True, snapshot_save_rate=10, savefig=True)
 ```

-We can compute the relative Energy per timestep using the [compute_relative_energy](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L162) method.
+We can compute the relative Energy per timestep using the [compute_relative_energy](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L162) function.
 This returns a list of containing a TxNx1 energy array for each galaxy.
 ```python
 energies = compute_relative_energy(velocities, potentials)
 ```

-To plot the log distribution of energies for a given galaxy use the [plot_Ne](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L361) method.
+To plot the log distribution of energies for a given galaxy use the [plot_Ne](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L361) function.
 A list of timesteps to plot can be passed in.
 ```python
 # plot the log energy distribution of galaxy 1 at timesteps 0, 2600, and 9000
 t = [0, 260, 900]
 plot_Ne(energies[0], t, snapshot_save_rate=10, savefig=True)
 ```

-To plot a simulated position-velocity diagram (PVD) of an orthagonal projection of a simulation snapshot along a specified line of sight, use the [plot_PVD](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L463) method.
+To plot a simulated position-velocity diagram (PVD) of an orthagonal projection of a simulation snapshot along a specified line of sight, use the [plot_PVD](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/analysis.py#L463) function.
 ```python
 # PVD of galaxy 2 at timestep 2000 along the z line of sight
 timestep = 200